 Use the drill and 3/16-inch drill bit to drill holes in the marked areas.
 Then, with the hammer, tap the supplied anchors into the mounting holes.
 With the anchors in place on the wall, align the base of the thermostat with the anchors and place the control wires through the wire opening.
 Use the screws included with your package to mount the thermostat base to the anchors.

+Check your user manual for the three-wire, single-transformer wire diagram and the two-wire, single-transformer or millivolt wire diagram to see to which wire set up to use with your unit.
 Insert the stripped, labeled wires into their matching wire terminals.
 Do not allow exposed wires to touch other wires.
 Tighten the screws on the terminal block with a screwdriver, then seal the hole for the wires behind the thermostat with nonflammable insulation or putty.

 Insert two AA batteries into the thermostat, then snap the thermostat cover into place over the mounted base.
 Reactivate the power by replacing the fuse or switching the appropriate circuit breaker back to the "On" position.